OriginQ/VQNET2.0-tutorial-en/source/rst/xtensor.rst

     :param t: input XTensor.
     :param new_shape: new shape

-    :return: a new shape XTensor 。
+    :return: a new shape XTensor.

     Example::